andrew henderson menu

 Greece

 Greece offers a citizenship by descent program to those with Greek ancestry.
-They also offer one of Europe’s cheapest Golden Visa, and you can work towards citizenship by spending seven consecutive years in Greece.
-Although, they may not make it easy to obtain citizenship for people who don’t have familial or ethnic ties with Greece.
+It also offers one of Europe’s cheapest golden visas, and you can work towards citizenship by spending seven consecutive years in Greece.

 Hungary